mooltipass/.github/profile/README.md

 - <a href="https://github.com/mooltipass/moolticute/labels/good%20first%20issue">Moolticute good first issues</a>

 # New Mooltipass Device
-At the time of writing (05/05/2023), making a new Mooltipass device isn't a priority as the team prefers concentrating its development efforts on adding features to the Mini BLE.
-However, some effort is currently being spent on exploring new secure elements.
+At the time of writing (09/09/2024), the team is currently working on a next gen device.
+If you're interested in contributing, please send us a quick email to contributors[at]themooltipass(dot)com!